 Yes.
 It is important to appreciate that a valuation is not a building survey.
 The sole purpose of the valuation inspection is to ensure that the loan can be recovered by selling the property if necessary.
 The valuer is not required to carry out a building survey.
 Most mortgage valuers do not have experience or are not qualified in carrying out such house surveys.

 View our survey comparison table to see the differences between the above surveys.

-If there are specific non-standard requirements these can be included in the survey and report by specific agreement.
+If you have any non-standard requirements, these can be included in the survey and report by specific agreement